-|flac||Flattened Accents over Capitals
+|'flac'||Flattened Accents over Capitals

 This feature provides flattened forms of accents to be used over high-rise bases such as capitals.

-Accents are flattened by the Math engine if their base is higher than MATH.MathConstants.
-FlattenedAccentBaseHeight.
+Accents are flattened by the math engine if their base is higher than the flattenedAccentBaseHeight value in the MathConstants table.

 Recommended format: Single Substitution table.
 There should be no context.

 This feature provides dotless forms for Math Alphanumeric characters, such as U+1D422 MATHEMATICAL BOLD SMALL I, U+1D423 MATHEMATICAL BOLD SMALL J, U+1D456 U+MATHEMATICAL ITALIC SMALL I, U+1D457 MATHEMATICAL ITALIC SMALL J, and so on.